rubocode/vision-lk/background/mindsets/essentials/questions/grace.md

 What if everyone can be granted grace?

-What if it has been already been done for you?
+What if it has already been done for you?

 Wouldn't that keep you up at night?